mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 The library is currently on its first version release as of writing this.
 The test suites (both [Unit](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySqlConnector/RepoDb.MySqlConnector.UnitTests) and [Integration](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySqlConnector/RepoDb.MySqlConnector.IntegrationTests) tests) were written to cover hundred of real-life business scenarios for all its operations.

-By using this library, you had inheritted all the capabilities of both powerful packages in one installation.
+By using this library, you had inherited all the capabilities of both powerful packages in one installation.

 #### Get Started